JackLamb99/historical-figures/README.md

 2. Select the 'Pages' option from the menu to the left
 3. Under 'Branch', in the 'Build and deployment' section, select the 'main' dropdown option
 4. Click 'Save'
-5. Refresh the page and live link will be displayed at the top of the page when published successfully
+5. Refresh the page and the live link will be displayed at the top of the page when published successfully

 The live link can be found here - https://github.com/JackLamb99/historical-figures